ZakharKP/learning_javarashtasks/README.md

 # JavaRush Learning Project

 This repository contains the tasks completed during the JavaRush course.
-The course covers various topics including Java Core, Java Multithreading, and Java Collections.
+The course covers various topics such as Java Core, Java Multithreading, and Java Collections.

 ## Project Structure